SouchenOu/cpp-modules/README.md

 a class is a template for objects, and an object is an instance of a class.

+When the individual objects are created, they inherit all the variables and functions from the class.

 *Indirection or Dereferencing Operator (*)

 The indirection operator (or dereferencing operator) (*) operates on a pointer, and returns the value stored in the address kept in the pointer variable.
 For example, if pNumber is an int pointer, *pNumber returns the int value "pointed to" by pNumber.